laschulz/pcfg-transformer-learning/README.md

     To analyze the cosine similarity of models, supports both within-set and cross-set comparisons, aggregates results across seeds and can output per-layer heatmaps.
     To analyze within-set comparison, the `.txt` file should contain a single block of sequences, one sequence per line.
 For cross-set comparison, the `.txt` file should contain **two blocks** of sequences, separated by an **empty line** to ensure correct parsing.

+- **`depth_recursion_exp.py`**
+    This script trains and evaluates the transformer **TwoLayer_LARGE** model on the **NestedParentheses** grammar.
+It generates synthetic sequences, compares model-predicted logits with handcrafted ground-truth distributions, and visualizes prediction errors across depths and random seeds.
+The pipeline includes tokenizer generation, training the model on multiple seeds, and systematic analysis of different input cases and prefixes.

 - **`generate_arithmetic_expr.ipynb`**
   A Jupyter Notebook that can be used to generate random nested arithmetic expressions,
   up to a maximum nesting depth and number of terms.